 The brand aims to build a better food system for everyone by committing to the following:

 - intentional regional sourcing and weekly deliveries to zip codes to reduce carbon emissions

-- reducing waste to landfill with a mission to rescue a billion pounds of food by 2030
+- reducing waste to landfills, with a mission of rescuing 1 billion pounds of food by 2030

-- using energy responsibly and working towards 100% renewable power in their centers by 2026
+- using energy responsibly and working toward 100% renewable power in its centers by 2026

-- working with food banks to fight domestic hunger by offering low cost boxes to people struggling to afford food
+- working with food banks to fight domestic hunger by offering low cost boxes to people finding it hard to afford food

-At the time of publishing, Imperfect Foods has an average score of 2.2 stars out of 5 on Trustpilot based on 70 reviews.
+At the time of publication, Imperfect Foods has an average score of 2.8 out of 5 stars on Trustpilot based on just over 220 reviews.

-Positive reviewers state that the customer service team is helpful, updating customers on delivery times and delays.
-Other customers say that while the food is smaller or more irregularly shaped than most grocery store food, it is fresh and of good quality.
+Reviewers who have given a good score state that the customer service team is helpful in updating customers on delivery times and delays.
+Other customers say that although the food is smaller or more irregularly shaped than most grocery store food, it is fresh and of good quality.

-However, negative reviewers state the food is too expensive, while the quality is not what they would expect.
-Some customers say that the fruit and vegetables are too small and either over-ripe or under-ripe.
+However, those who left negative reviews mention that the food is too expensive and that the quality is not what they would have expected.
+Some customers say the fruit and vegetables are too small and either overripe or underripe.
 Other reviews mention delivery delays leading to spoiled produce.

 Imperfect Foods offers a range of groceries, including the following: